 We aim to make CR skills, strategies and attitudes universally accessible.
 Therefore we offer free training material on our website and most CRN literature can be freely reproduced.
 We only ask that our copyright notice and contact details appear on any page that you reproduce or adapt, so that others can find their way to this site.

-Our most recent addition to distance education is our free podcast series, Resolve conflict: Everyone can win, a special audio edition of our main text, Everyone Can Win.
+This course is structured around our free podcast series, Resolve conflict: Everyone can win, a special audio edition of our main text, Everyone Can Win.
+It’s available on your preferred podcast app.
+Just listen to the podcast series on the go or study more intensively by taking the course at the same time.

 Our special interests – some of which are on the web site – cover a wide range of humanitarian and social issues with a conflict-resolving, non-confrontational approach.